eduardoboucas/xsltea/README.md

 ```

-> A sandbox environment for XSLT
+> A web-based playground for XSLT

 This is the front-end layer for [XSL Tea](https://eduardoboucas.com/xsltea).
 The API layer is running on Heroku and can be found [here](https://github.com/eduardoboucas/xsltea-api).